b2ag/unshare-fun/README.md

 (currently only one)

 ## per-app-crypted-home.bash
-This script creates a crypted 1 GiB container used as home to run the application given as argument.
-It unshares only mountpoints and full attention is on $HOME.
-It is designed as a proof of concept of application sandboxing.
-The script also preserves environment variables and needs to switch to root.
+This script creates an encrypted container used as home directory for the application given as argument.
+It unshares mountpoint, network, IPC and UTS namespaces.
+The script is designed as proof of concept application sandboxing wrapper.
 Shadowing of original home directory is intentional.
+To use dm-crypt and configure NAT the script needs sudo to get root access.
+To use X it preserves environment variables while switching between your user and root.
+To run X applications you need to pass "--skip-network" and "--skip-uts" or "--xhost-add-localuser" and "--nat".
+If you pass "--skip-network" than "--tcpdump" and "--nat" won't work.

+Warning: Option "--nat" will enable IP forwarding on your default network interface and WILL NOT remove thoses changes on tear down.
+Option "--xhost-add-localuser" will add an exception to your X access control list and also WILL NOT remove changes on quit.

 ### Usage
 ```